getjotsu/jotsu-mcp/README.md

 jotsu-mcp workflow init
 ```

-The initialization command creates a workflow 'workflow.json' in the current directory.
+The initialization command creates a workflow file 'workflow.json' in the current directory.

 Run it:
 ```shell